img

 The Flight: The next morning, you will take a short, 20-minute flight from Manthali to Lukla airport.

 The Flight: After an early breakfast, your guide will escort you to the airport for 30 to 35-minute flight to Lukla (2,840m).
 Keep your camera ready!
-From the plane, you’ll enjoy breathtaking views of the Jugal Himal range, Gauri Shanker, Dudh Kunda, and Kwangde and beautiful mountains villages.
+From the plane, you’ll enjoy breath-taking views of the Jugal Himalayan range, Gauri Shanker, Dudh Kunda, and Kwangde and beautiful mountains villages.

 Beginning the Trek: Upon landing at the world-famous Tenzing-Hillary Airport, you will enjoy lunch and meet our team of porters who will assist with your luggage.